FormoSeanIap/docubloom/README.md

 - From the perspective of site traffic, it requires better equipments if the current usage grows 60-100 times larger.

-- From the perspective of database, it requires more storage as the current usage grows about 3-4 times larger.
+- From the perspective of database usage, it requires more storage as the current usage grows about 3-4 times larger.

   [See More](./readme/data/budget.md)